Webhooks Integration Guide

 - Event: Monitor Up

-- Webhook: Declare Incident Webhook
+- Webhook: Select Resolve Incident WH

 Everything is now set up—your webhooks will be triggered automatically based on the selected monitor events.